-Abuse, manipulation, disorientation, gaslighting and unrealistic expectations the parent puts on the child.
+Abuse, manipulation, disorientation, and unrealistic expectations the parent puts on the child.
 It’s not teaching the child how to survive/ thrive on their own.
-Toxic parenting is neglect, or tearing your child down with words.
+Toxic parenting is (physical/ mental/ emotional) neglect or deliberately tearing your child down with words.
 A toxic parent will focus only on the child’s mistakes.
-Toxcity is not empowering the child to explore within age appropriate safety parameters or demanding they hold onto every grievance.
-It’s commanding unrealistic expectation or berating them until they have no sense of self left.

 Toxic parenting is setting the bar so high they never live up.
-It’s energetic torture because your child never knows how to make the parent happy.
+It’s energetic torture because your child never knows how to mak the parent happy.

 Exhausted parenting means your human and a damn good one.